-The promotion of milk, and meat for that matter, at the turn of the century, was primarily the result of the discovery of the value of protein.
+The promotion of milk, and meat for that matter, at the turn of the century, was primarily the result of the discovery of the value of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 The industrial revolution had taken people away from a peasant diet and introduced malnutrition on a major scale.
-The working classes had become smaller and weaker - not good army material.
+The working classes had become smaller and weaker – not good army material.
 The discovery of protein and its role in human growth led to the promotion of meat, eggs and dairy produce which are now available on an unprecedented scale.
-Milk, rich in calcium, was deemed essential for infants and children.
+Milk, rich in What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,…, was deemed essential for infants and children.
 Even today, many breast-feeding women believe they must drink milk in order to make breast milk.
 The ever-increasing epidemic of osteoporosis has led more people to reach for the bottle to prevent calcium loss from bone.
 If there ever was a wonder food milk would seem to be it.
 Yet a cold look at the scientific evidence paints a very different story.
 The consumption of dairy produce is more closely correlated with coronary disease than any other food group, including meat.
 Cows milk allergy is not only extremely common, especially among infants, it is also potentially dangerous, being associated with cot death and gastro-intestinal bleeding.
 If that wasn’t enough, a growing body of scientists now believe that dairy consumption is contributing to osteoporosis, not preventing it.

 A Skeleton in the Cupboard

 Osteoporosis, a condition in which the bones become increasingly porous and fracture-prone is endemic in the Western world, particularly among post-menopausal women.
 The reason, it is thought, is that the hormone oestrogen, which ceases to be produced at the menopause, assists the absorption of dietary calcium.
-Consequently, numerous trials have tested the effects of giving oral oestrogen, or calcium, or both.
+Consequently, numerous trials have tested the effects of giving oral Oestrogen is one of the main female sex hormones…., or calcium, or both.
 Neither have succeeded in completely ‘curing’ the problem, although both have an effect.
 This suggests another cause, obvious when you know that many women from different cultures throughout the world have no increased incidence of osteoporosis after the menopause.
 Many cultural groups have no osteoporosis at all.

 The Bantus, in Africa, for example have an average calcium intake of 400mg, well below the RDA, and virtually no osteoporosis.
 In contrast, Eskimos, who consume vast amounts of calcium, have an exceptionally high incidence of osteoporosis.
 Why the difference?
 What have countries with a high incidence of osteoporosis got in common?
 The answer is too much dietary protein.
 Protein-rich foods are acid forming.
 The body cannot tolerate substantial changes in the acid pH of blood and neutralises or ‘buffers’ this effect through two main alkaline agents – sodium and calcium.
 When body reserves of sodium are used up calcium is taken from the bone.